To create a unified dataset:

 - Select the Schema Mapping page.
-The left-hand side of the page displays all of the input attributes from each uploaded dataset.
-The right-hand side lists attributes in the unified dataset as you create them.
-Tamr uses the following default name for the unified dataset:
+The left side of the page displays all of the input attributes from each uploaded dataset.
+The right side provides a default name for the unified dataset in the format

-- Optionally, edit the unified dataset's name in the text box or leave the default.
+- (Optional) Edit the unified dataset's name in the text box.

 Unified attributes must have names that conform to the following requirements: